By entering the Queensland Training Awards, you agree to abide by the following conditions of entry:

 Finalists and winners of the Queensland Training Awards may be required to participate in media interviews, promotional events and activities.

-When necessary, the Department of Education and Training reserves the right to extend the deadline for applications for categories.
+When necessary, the department reserves the right to extend the deadline for applications for categories.

 It is the responsibility of all applicants and nominators to ensure they have selected the correct category, and submitted the application for that category by the nomination closing date.
 The Queensland Training Awards reserves the right to re-assign applications lodged to incorrect categories at its discretion.